Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Results

 Further comparison of the $u_\xi/\xi$ profiles in Figure \ref{fig8} for the case where $S_1 = 0.75, S_2 = 0.25$ (dash red) shows a conflict of influence in the flame zone between $S_1$, $S_2$, and $\omega_k$.
 When $S_1 > S_2$, mass efflux is decreased (limited) in the $z$-direction and increased in the $\xi$-direction.
 Because efflux in the $\xi$-$\eta$ plane feels the centrifugal effect of vorticity while efflux in the $z$-direction does not, the centrifugal effect attempts to expel the expanding low-density products of combustion along the $z$-direction, but the low value of $S_2$ does not permit this.
 Instead, due to the bias toward $\xi$-efflux from $S_1 > S_2$, $u_\xi/\xi$ is forced to remain positive in the flame zone.
 Comparing this case $(S_1 > S_2)$ to the case where $(S_1 < S_2)$ (dash-dot blue), we see an alignment between the preferred efflux direction and vorticity magnitude.
 When vorticity is applied, efflux prefers to flow in $z$, and is restricted in $\xi$, which is why $u_\xi/\xi$ becomes negative and the maximum of $w/z$ is much higher for $S_1 < S_2$ than for $S_1 > S_2$.
 Overall, this results in a lower strain rate in the flame zone and increased residence time which explains why extinction points in Figure \ref{fig3}\textbf{c} occur at a higher strain rate than the corresponding points in Figure \ref{fig3}\textbf{a} and \ref{fig3}\textbf{b}.

 Figure \ref{fig9} shows temperature, species, and energy profiles for the symmetric and asymmetric strain rate cases at $\omega_k = 0.0, 1.0$.
 Many curves are close to one another because axial convection differs substantially only in the negative far-field where there are no scalar gradients.
 Still, the deviations of strain rate and residence time arising from differing choices of $S_1$, $S_2$, and $\omega_k$, are reflected in the scalar profiles.
 When $S_1 < S_2$ and $\omega_k = 1.0$, we see the minimum strain rate in the flame zone and the highest residence time, temperature, and product mass fraction.
 Interestingly, this case also produces the lowest HRR magnitude relative to the other rotational cases.
 When $S_1 > S_2$ and $\omega_k = 0.0$, we see the maximum strain rate in the flame zone and a reduction in residence time.
 This case produces the lowest temperature, product mass fraction, and HRR magnitude of the irrotational cases.
 Profiles of dependent variables on the unstable branch are qualitatively similar to those on the stable branch.
+While vorticity increases the maximum temperature on the stable branch, it decreases the maximum temperature on the unstable branch.
 Limits also exist on the maximum magnitudes of $\omega_k$ and $S_2$ that may be applied to the model.
 When either of these parameters exceed a critical value, the centrifugal momentum overpowers the in-flow momentum and a reversal of flow occurs near the stagnation point.
 When this happens a pure counterflow no longer exists, instead the mass flux resembles the superposition of a counterflow and a source flow.